kubernetes/community/sig-cli/CONTRIBUTING.md

 **Who is this for?**

-Contributors looking to engage with the SIG cli community for a sustained period of time and looking to build working relationships with existing members.
-Route to becoming a SIG cli member as a reviewer or approver.
+Contributors looking to engage with the SIG-cli community for a sustained period of time and looking to build working relationships with existing members.
+Route to becoming a SIG-cli member as a reviewer or approver.

 **How does it work?**

-Work items come from a backlog of groomed items provided by SIG cli community members.
+Work items come from a backlog of groomed items provided by SIG-cli community members.
 Each items has a stake holder willing to provide limited direction to contributors working on it.
 Contributors typically need to put in 10x the time per-issue as the maintainers providing direction.
 Contributors are expected to learn and do research